kubestellar/kubestellar/docs/content/direct/get-started.md

     ```

     until you see that the certificate signing requests (CSR) for both cluster1 and cluster2 exist.
+    Sometimes it can take a little while for the CSRs to appear after running the join commands, so if you do not see them immediately, wait a few seconds and try again.
     Note that the CSRs condition is supposed to be `Pending` until you approve them in step 4.

-    **If you do not see the CSRs immediately, wait a few seconds and try again.**
-    Sometimes it can take a little while for the CSRs to appear after running the join commands.

     For convenience, you can use a shell loop to automatically check every few seconds:

     ```shell